 4,500 or more | 25'+ | 101-112 | 36v |

-Shaft length is another important consideration when selecting and setting up your trolling motor.
+Shaft length is the second consideration when selecting and setting up your trolling motor.
 An incorrect shaft length will cause an electric trolling motor to cavitate loudly and scare away fish.
-When determining correct shaft length, the general rule is that foot (lower unit) of the motor should be cover by a minimum of 12″ of water.
+When determining correct shaft length, the general rule is that the top of the motor foot should be covered by a minimum of 12″ of water.

-You can also use the following measurement tables to determine recommended shaft length based on bow to waterline and transom to waterline measurements.
+Use the following charts to determine minimum recommended shaft length based on bow to waterline and transom to waterline measurements.

 Bow to Waterline (inches) | Recommended Shaft Length (inches) |